NjukiG/NjukiG/README.md

 #### I'm a Software Developer and an AWS Cloud Practitioner.
 I'm currently a Store Assistant looking to make a transition into technology as a fullstack developer.

-Skills: REACT / JS / Ruby on Rails / Python  / Django  / AWS / Java
+Skills: REACT / JS / Ruby on Rails / Python / Go / Django / AWS

 - 🔭 I’m currently working on a healthcare appointment booking app.
 - 🌱 I’m currently learning Java.